 Students and parents should frequently access the School's web site (www.cbhs-sacramento.org) for college planning information.
 The "Counseling Center" section contains a wealth of information, and parents can obtain answers to most college questions by going to the Counseling section on the Christian Brothers website.
 Christian Brothers updates the Counseling website periodically.
-In addition, students and parents should frequently access the document library and links to Scoir, Christian Brothers' individualized college planning website.
+In addition, students and parents should frequently access the document library and links to Scoir, an individualized career and college planning website.